alexmmorgan/alexmmorgan.github.io/_pages/cv.md

 First-Authored Conference Abstracts
 ======
+* Morgan, A. M. (2022) Evidence for prolonged and episodic fluvial activity recorded in martian valley network morphology.
+Lunar and Planetary Science Conference, The Woodlands, TX
+* Morgan, A. M., Wilson, S. A., Howard, A. D. (2022) Geographic distribution and morphological characteristics of fan-shaped sedimentary landforms on Mars.
+Lunar and Planetary Science Conference, The Woodlands, TX
+* Morgan, A. M. (2021) Investigation of some valley networks and their associated drainage basins in western Terra Sabaea.
+AGU Fall Meeting, New Orleans, LA
+* Morgan, A. M., Goudge, T. A., Stucky de Quay, G., Fassett, C. I. (2021) Paleolake Outlet Valley Incision and the Early Mars Landscape.
+AGU Fall Meeting, New Orleans, LA
-* Morgan, A. M. et al., (2021) Mars-analogue alluvial fans in the Chilean Atacama desert.
+* Morgan, A. M. et al. (2021) Mars-analogue alluvial fans in the Chilean Atacama desert.
 Workshop on Terrestrial Analogs for Planetary Exploration.
 Virtual.
 * Morgan, A.M., Sanders, SC, Craddock, R.A.
 (2020) Runoff Production on Early Mars.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Wilson, S.A.
 (2019) Utilizing a global database to explore morphologic trends of martian alluvial fans.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Craddock, R.A.
 (2019) How Accurate are Paleodischarge Estimates for Martian Rivers?.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Wilson, S.A.
 (2019) Late Amazonian alluvial fan formation in southern Acidalia Planitia, Mars.
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Craddock, R.A.
 (2018) Morphometric analyses of every martian valley.
 Geological Society of America Annual Meeting, Indianapolis, IN
 * Morgan, A.M., Wilson, S.A., Howard, A.D.
 (2018) Global distribution of alluvial fans and deltas on Mars.
 Geological Society of America Annual Meeting, Indianapolis, IN"
 * Morgan, A.M., Wilson, S.A., Howard, A.D., Craddock, R.A., Grant, J.A.
 (2018) Global distribution of alluvial fans and deltas on Mars.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Craddock, R.A.
 (2017) Mars-analog alluvial fans along the Hilina Pali.
 Geological Society of America Cordilleran Meeting, Honolulu, HI
 * Morgan, A.M., Howard, A.D., Moore, J.M., Craddock, R.A.
 (2017) Landform Evolution Modeling of Fine-Grained Alluvial Fan Sedimentation on Mars Utilizing an Atacama Desert Analog.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Craddock, R.A.
 (2016) Mars analogue alluvial fans along the Hilina Pali fault system, Island of Hawaíi.
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Howard, A.D., Moore, J.M.
 (2015) Constraints on Environmental Conditions on Mars during Periods of Alluvial Fan Formation: Results from Landform Evolution Modeling.
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Howard, A.D., Moore, J.M., Beyer, R.A.
 (2013) Simulating Fine grained Alluvial Fan Sedimentation on Mars.
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Howard, A.D., Hobley, D., Matsubara, Y., Moore, J.M., Parsons, R., Dietrich, W., Williams, R.M.E., Burr, D., Hayes, A. (2013) Mars-analog alluvial fans in the Chilean Atacama Desert.
 International Association of Geomorphology, Paris
 * Morgan, A.M., Howard, A.D., Hobley, D., Matsubara, Y., Moore, J.M., Parsons, R., Williams, R.M.E., Burr, D., Hayes, A., Dietrich, W. (2013) Alluvial Fans of Northern Chile as an Analog to Mars.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Howard, A.D.
 (2013) Sedimentology and Inferred Climatic Environment of the Alluvial Fans in Saheki Crater, Mars.
 Amtrak Club, Baltimore, MD
 * Morgan, A.M., Howard, A.D., Moore, J.M., Beyer, R.A.
 (2012) Episode (s) of intense alluvial deposition during an era of drought on Mars: Evidence from fans at Saheki (and Gale?).
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Beyer, R.A., Howard, A.D., Moore, J.M.
 (2012) The alluvial fans of Saheki crater.
 Lunar and Planetary Science Conference, The Woodlands, TX
 * Morgan, A.M., Howard, A.D., Hobley, D.D., Moore, J.M., Beyer, R.A.
 (2012) Intense fluvial deposition during an era of drought on Mars: Evidence from fans at Saheki (and Gale?).
 AGU Fall Meeting, San Francisco, CA
 * Morgan, A.M., Beyer, R.A., Howard, A.D., Moore, J.M.
 (2011) Simulating the Formation of Large Alluvial Fans on Mars.
 Lunar and Planetary Science Conference, The Woodlands, TX

 Invited Talks
 ======